 Producing over one million servings of bread per year per bakery, nourishing approximately 39,000 people every week including 5,000 children.

 Teaching food handling, baking, packaging, and delivery skills.
-Workers also learn to create artisanal products—hand-sculpted clay beads, woven bracelets, and recycled flour tote bags.
+Workers also learn to create artisanal products, including: hand-sculpted clay beads, African fabric bags, and recycled flour tote bags.

 Once a bakery is operational and workers are self-reliant, the focus shifts to the next community in need.
 A sustainable model for lasting change.